-DIESEL TECHNOLOGY (Less-Than-One-Year Certificate)(DSL 2197)Minimum 28 hoursDerek Per
+DIESEL TECHNOLOGY (Less-Than-One-Year Certificate)

+(DSL 2197)

-Derek Pender 618-634-3318 derekp@shawneecc.edu
+Derek Pender|618-634-3318|derekp@shawneecc.edu

 This Diesel Technology certificate is designed to prepare the student for an entry level career in diesel repair and maintenance.
 The curriculum is offered in an authentic shop environment where students will address real diesel failure.
 The student will be expected to repair and test all engines which come into the shop.